Wattle Woods Early Plantings 2

 PInk Rhododendron in Wattle Woods

-The group of Camellias up the back can be seen from the lawn, and the rhododendrons, particularly Kaponga and President Roosevelt, seem to have doubled in size.
+The Camellias in the back of the garden could be seen and enjoyed from the lawn, and the rhododendrons, particularly Kaponga and President Roosevelt, seemed to double in size.

 Springing Back into Shape

-The Wattle Woods are certainly springing back into good shape!
+The Wattle Woods were certainly springing back into good shape.
+Well, at least for a few good years...

 See the Forget-me-nots in flower...